 - Application of organic fungicides.

-- Cleaning with a commercial sanitizer at the end of the growing season.
+- Clean and disinfect greenhouse surfaces and tools at the end of the growing season.

 Prevention: